HactarCE/Hyperspeedcube/README.md

 Hyperspeedcube has completely customizable mouse and keyboard controls.
 By default:

-- Left click to rotate a face counterclockwise
+- Left click to twist counterclockwise
-- Right click to rotate a face clockwise
+- Right click to twist clockwise
-- Middle click to recenter a face
+- Middle click to recenter a facet
 - See **Help → Keybind reference** for keybinds

 The keyboard controls for the 3D Rubik's cube are mostly based on [Ryan Heise's speedcube simulator](https://www.ryanheise.com/cube/speed.html).